hadleyc15/README-generator/Develop/README.md

   ## Usage

-  To generate a professional README
+  to generate a professional README

   ## License